edgeless-project/edgeless/README.md

   the same domain.
 - No workflow-level annotations are supported.
 - The payload of events is not encrypted.
-- There is no persistence of the soft states of the various components.
 - There currently are no guarantees on stability and API stability.

 The full list of issues is tracked on